Timiz0r/PaidySimpleRestaurantApi/README.md

   it would be preferable, if possible, to consider a "clock" as a driven adapter.
 Will see if `chrono` has this later on.
 * `RepoItem<T>` was introduced, versus each item containing an `id: Some(u32)`, to eliminate the awkwardness of figuring out if an item came from a repo or not.
 Now, it's inherent to the type.
+* `The application MUST, upon query request, show a specified item for a specified table number.`...
+  Since I modeled individual orders as having a quantity, versus having an order for each item, I believe the call to get all items for a table is sufficient and therefore have not added the above.